 As for as I am concerned, I use to preheat the unit in case of intense cold, and in summer, when it is hot outside, I do not preheat the electric smoker.

 Leave a comment below and let us know about your style.
-Furthermore, let us know if you have a more good suggestion than this because we warmly welcome your suggestion and are highly thankful to you for taking your precious time.
+Furthermore, if you have a more good suggestion than this we warmly welcome your suggestion.